VilNE-Scanner/VilNE/README.md

    * Used by someone within a network to quickly conduct reconnaissance/exploit web interfaces - although I'm sure other tools will be used for this.

-## Limitations - and possible bypasses
+## Challenges and Limitations - and possible bypasses

 * CORS
   *  https://book.hacktricks.xyz/pentesting-web/cors-bypass does highlight some bypasses to many of the CORS restrictions.
 However this tool is designed to not use things like CORS misconfigurations.